facebookresearch/multihop_dense_retrieval/README.md

 ```
 @article{xiong2020answering,
   title={Answering Complex Open-Domain Questions with Multi-Hop Dense Retrieval},
-  author={Xiong, Wenhan and Li, Xiang Lorraine and Iyer, Srini and Du, Jingfei and Lewis, Patrick and Wang, William Yang and Mehdad, Yashar and Yih, Wen-tau and Riedel, Sebastian and Kiela, Douwe and others},
+  author={Xiong, Wenhan and Li, Xiang Lorraine and Iyer, Srinivasan and Du, Jingfei and Lewis, Patrick and Wang, William Yang and Mehdad, Yashar and Yih, Wen-tau and Riedel, Sebastian and Kiela, Douwe and O{\u{g}}uz, Barlas},
-  journal={arXiv preprint arXiv:2009.12756},
+  journal={International Conference on Learning Representations},
-  year={2020}
+  year={2021}
 }
 ```